waterdrinkerAP/deathland/Deathland_lore.md

 Buble'Blu: -I think you will have a company.<br/>
 Kavadar: -I guess so.<br/>
-- Ok good luck...
+-Ok good luck...
 Kavadar.
 Don't be a stranger!<br/>
 -Hey I thought you will help me...
 Eh.. whatever... *some big drop of water falls on Kavadar and he receives the blue power from Buble'Blu*<br/>

 Buble'Blu leaves and many mixed color beings come to attack Kavadar.
 Most of them are from colors that he met already, but some of them are like Borwn and Pink.<br/>